Stochastic Approximation Approaches to Group Distributionally Robust Optimization and Beyond: SA Approaches to GDRO

-\begin{remark} \textnormal{After we pointed out the dependence issue of reusing samples, \citet{Haghtalab:GDRO:2023} modified their method by incorporating bandits algorithms to optimize $\q$.
-From our understanding, the idea of applying bandits to GDRO was \emph{firstly} proposed by \citet{DRO:Online:Game}, and subsequently refined by us.} \end{remark}
+\begin{myremark} \textnormal{After we pointed out the dependence issue of reusing samples, \citet{Haghtalab:GDRO:2023} modified their method by incorporating bandit algorithms to optimize $\q$.
+From our understanding, the idea of applying bandits to GDRO was \emph{firstly} proposed by \citet{DRO:Online:Game}, and subsequently refined by us.} \end{myremark}